The Institutional Review Board

 (j) Sputum collected after saline mist nebulization.

-Requests for expedited review should be submitted on Form 1 with all attachments as required on Form 1.
-Within approximately ten days following IRB receipt of the proposal for expedited review, the investigator will be notified of the IRB's decision concerning the proposal.
+Requests for expedited review should be submitted with all required attachments.
+The investigator will be notified of the IRB's decision concerning the proposal.
 Proposal will be assigned to one of three categories by the IRB:

-2) Approved with provisos: Approval is contingent upon specific modifications or clarifications.
+- Approved with provisos: Approval is contingent upon specific modifications or clarifications.
 The investigator will be notified in writing as to the nature of the required modifications or clarifications.
-As soon as the investigator responds positively to the contingencies (provisos) and notifies the IRB of same in writing, a final approval letter will be issued to the investigator and the study may begin.
+Upon approval of the requested revisions, a final approval letter will be issued to the investigator and the study may begin.

 3. Proposals Requiring Full Board Review

-A. All research proposals which do not qualify for exempt status or expedited review must undergo full board review.
+- All research proposals which do not qualify for exempt status or expedited review must undergo full board review.
 The submission requirements for expedited as well as full board review are the same.
-Therefore, the advantages of expedited review are that it may be accomplished in less time than full board review and fewer copies are required.

 4. IRB Submission Deadlines